About Talking Voice...

 Talking Teachers - a new eBook for classroom teachers

-Talking Teachers is an accessible and practical Survival Guide to using and preserving your voice in a uniquely challenging environment of the Classroom.
+Talking Teachers is an accessible and practical Survival Guide to using and preserving your voice in the uniquely challenging environment of a Classroom.
 Janet provides lots of information for the teacher who wants to improve their classroom performance and the book includes many tips and also exercises to try out.
 She draws extensively on her experience as a professional singer too.
 This book seeks to bring together the whole experience of being in the classroom.
 Alongside vocal matters, Janet addresses overall classroom performance and the art of managing people to aid a rounded and personalised experience of being in the classroom.
 Go to page...